Enterprise Imaging Strengthens Your Quadruple Aim: Part 1 – Quality

 References

 3. The 3 Building Blocks Supporting Patient Engagement Strategies.
-Patient Engagement HIT. https://patientengagementhit.com/features/the-3-building-blocks-supporting-patient-engagement-strategies.
+Patient Engagement HIT.
+Patient Engagement HIT.
 Accessed Sept 7, 2019.

 8. Kauffman L. The radiologist and population health management.
-Radiology Business. https://www.radiologybusiness.com/topics/care-delivery/radiologist-and-population-health-management.
-Accessed August 11, 2020
+Radiology Business.
+Radiology Business.
+Accessed August 11, 2020.

-12. Donovan F. Improving health IT infrastructure key to reducing clinician burnout. https://hitinfrastructure.com/news/improving-health-it-infrastructure-key-to-reducing-clinician-burnout.
-Accessed August 11, 2020
+12. Donovan F. Improving health IT infrastructure key to reducing clinician burnout.
+Health IT Infrastructure.
+Accessed August 11, 2020.